 IL-2 Sturmovik: Birds of Prey (PlayStation 3, Xbox 360, PC, PSP, DS: 2009)

 This semi-serious WWII flight sim had been rattling along under many radars on PC for eight years before developer Gaijin Entertainment attempted to bring it to a wider audience on console, without compromising what made it a cult favourite on PC.
 It defaults to a more accessible handling model, but the game’s Simulation mode strips away your assists until simply keeping your plane in the air is a challenge.
-Whichever option you choose, the game’s generous array of missions take you from the Battle of Britain to a bombing raid on Berlin’s Reichstag.
-The latest entry, Battle of Stalingrad, is currently in beta and set for a full release next month.
+Whichever option you choose, the game’s generous array of missions take you from the Battle of Britain to a bombing raid on Berlin’s Reichstag and the Battle of Stalingrad.

 AfterBurner Climax (Playstation 3, Xbox 360, Android, iOS: 2010, 2013)